 This is another reason to look for these.
 Stinging nettles have a certain flavor that increases with their age, it’s a sort of almost fishy, saline quality.
 I like the taste, and it’s actually very important in my nettle soup as it plays off the garnishes that love a little oceanic taste: quail eggs and dill, and sometimes herring caviar if I have an expensive dinner coming up.

 “Wood nettle is like a deep, rich spinach of the woods”

-While I like this taste stinging nettles have, it can be too strong for some people, especially when it’s older, but with wood nettle there is nothing to worry about.
+While I like this taste stinging nettles have, it can be too strong for some people, especially when it’s older.
 The flavor of wood nettles is like a deep, rich spinach of the woods.
-It’s verdant, tender, mild, and almost like a little vegetable when the tender stems and leaves are blanched.
+It’s mild tender, and almost like a little vegetable when the tender stems and leaves are blanched.
 Wood nettles do have a flavor though, and depending on how you cook them, it can be quite strong, so strong in fact that some people may not care for them.
 If you like big flavors like I do though, you’ll want to give it a shot at least once.

 More Sting Than Stinging Nettle

 The only thing wood nettle has more of than stinging nettle is in the sting, literally.
 I have no problem picking stinging nettles carefully by hand, wood nettles are a different story though.
 The stingers are much more pronounced, especially as the plant ages, and unless you are very dextrous and careful (it can be done by only touching the middle of the leaves) you’ll want to wear gloves when you pick these, at least on one hand.
 The stingers are so pronounced that they will go through clothes, even my heavy duty foraging pants, something that rarely if ever happens when I pick stinging nettles.

 Wood nettle shoots are one of the biggest differences that Laportea canadensis has from common stinging nettles.
 The shoots are delicious, and a bit like thin asparagus with a few tender leaves on the top.
 I highly recommend them.